wiredhikari/wiredhikari/README.md

 ### Greetings!
-I'm Atharva (aka wiredhikari), a student based in IIT Kgp, India.
+I'm Atharva (aka wiredhikari), a student based in IIT Kgp, India tho I hail from Pune.
 I do open source for fun.
 I love linux and am currently exploring Blockchain and playing with Rust.
-I play chess and read economics.
-I don't write often but you can find me on (medium link).
+I play chess and love to read economics and psychology.
+I don't write often but you can find me on [hashnode](https://hashnode.com/@wiredhikari).

 #### Currently:
-I am doing remote jobs and kinda liking them.
-Am not looking for work this summer(2022), but you can contact me on atharvaamritkar@protonmail.com.
+I usually do remote jobs and kinda prefer them.
+Am not looking for work this summer (2022), but you can contact me on atharvaamritkar@protonmail.com.

 #### Recent Projects: